MainulDip/KotlinEveryday/README.md

 fun main() {
     println("Hello World")

-//  Note: var and val
+//  Note : var and val
     var x: Int = 3 // 3L will be 64bit (Long)

     println("This value is $x")